-It’s almost like asking: “Why does a bag of rice cost more in one supermarket, city or country compared to another?”
+It’s like asking: “Why does a bag of rice cost more in one supermarket, city or country compared to another?”

 When you type in “1 BTC to USD” in Google, you might get a result like the one below.

-Even if you had US dollar in a Coinbase account, the price you’ll end up paying for your Bitcoin will be different than the “Google price”, due to fees and many other factors.
+Even if you had US dollar in a Coinbase account, the price you’d pay would be different to the one Google shows, due to fees and other factors.

-Customers from our countries of operation sometimes search for the price of Bitcoin in their home currency: the Indonesian rupiah (IDR), South African rand (ZAR), Nigerian naira (NGN) or Malaysian ringgit (MYR).
+Customers from our countries of operation sometimes search for the price of Bitcoin in their home currency: the Indonesian rupiah (IDR), South African Rand (ZAR), Nigerian naira (NGN) or Malaysian ringgit (MYR).

-When you search for “1 BTC to MYR”, for instance, Google simply shows you the estimated exchange rate of 1 BTC in US dollar, as on Coinbase at that moment, and that dollar amount converted into Malaysian ringgit.
+When you search for “1 BTC to MYR”, for instance, Google shows you the estimated exchange rate of 1 BTC in US dollar, as on Coinbase at that moment, and that dollar amount converted into Malaysian ringgit.

 On supply and demand

-If I can sell 1 BTC for 10,999 MYR on Luno, but 1 BTC only costs 9,699 MYR, can’t I make an instant 1,300 MYR profit?
+If I can sell 1 BTC for 10,999 MYR on Luno, but 1 BTC only costs 9,699 MYR, do I make an instant 1,300 MYR profit?

-If you have identical items — say avocados... or Bitcoin — and it fetches a higher price in one place than another; people will simply buy and sell these assets at the same time, to profit from the difference.
+If you have identical items — say avocados or Bitcoin — and they fetch a higher price in one place than another; people will buy and at the same time, to profit from the difference.

 It seems simple: just buy all the avocados (or Bitcoin) in the supermarket, city or country where they are cheap.
 Then sell them where they are expensive.
 Soon, the novice trader will realise that it is a little trickier than expected.